aneeshd/schedule_state/README.md

 You can create automations that trigger on the sensor state.
 Or, you can use the value of the sensor state as a condition in your automations.

-As of [v0.13.1](https://github.com/aneeshd/schedule_state/releases/tag/0.13.1), each state can have a custom icon.
+Each state can have a custom icon.
 Pick any icon that you can find on [materialdesignicons.com](materialdesignicons.com) and prefix the name with `mdi:`.
 Note: the last icon assigned to a state is used for all occurrences of that state.